smallerxie/rdpwrap-ini-dll/README.md

 # About this repository "smallerxie/rdpwrap-ini"
 This repository is amied to offer the WORKING "rdpwrap.ini" patch files after testing by myself.
+The repository also offers the "termsrv.dll" file backup by myself on my Win10x64.
+If you cannot use rdpwrap after Windows Update, you may try to rollback to an earlier version of "termsrv.dll" as a secondary choice.

 # How to replace your "rdpwrap.ini" file
 1. Open CMD window with Administrator's right;